Guevara-chan/HextechEye/README.md

 # ⋮Sum⋮
 __HextechEye__ is an experimental [League of Legends](https://ru.leagueoflegends.com) match stat analyzer, made to predict best possible picks with current meta.
 Powered by [LeagueGraphs](http://www.leagueofgraphs.com) and [CoffeeScript v2](https://coffeescript.org/), it's development focuses on accessibility and up-to-date data.
-❗ First loading can be extremely slow due to http://cors.io/ proxy used. ❗
+❗ First loading can be extremely slow due to https://cors.io/ proxy being used. ❗

 # ⋮Featuræ⋮
 * Pure frontend webscraping for latest match statistics.